PetYourCatgirl/Edgeware/README.md

   - If `Rotate Wallpapers` is enabled, wallpaper will be set to something in this folder (search recursively)
   - Manually specifying each wallpaper in the config no longer has an effect
   - Default wallpaper remains unaffected by this change
+- No longer adds desktop shortcuts on start